arista-eosplus/ztpserver/docs/cookbook/ztpsVMonEOS.rst

-Run ZTPSERVER as a VM on EOS
+Run ZTPServer as a VM on EOS
 ===========================================

 ..
 The line below adds a local TOC